storageos/storageos.github.io/_docs/manage/configuring.md

 ## Caches

-To view the Caches window, select Configuration {% icon fa-arrow-right %} Caches.
+To view the Caches window, select Configuration > Caches.

 * The cache configuration is a global option across all Data Plane nodes.